reset/reset.github.com/guide-authoring-cookbooks.md

 ---
 {% include JB/setup %}

-This guide will walk you through preparing an OSX machine for developing a new Chef Cookbook for a java web application that you've been developing called "myface".
+This is an advanced Chef guide for application developers that want to use Chef to configure and deploy their software.
+This guide will walk you through setting up an OSX machine with a suitable development environment and then writing a new Chef Cookbook for a java web application that you've been working on called _myface_.

+You will be introduced to Vagrant and VirtualBox which will be used in conjunction with Chef for provisioning virtual machines on your local computer to quickly iterate and test your application's cookbook.
+I will also be introducing you to Berkshelf which you will use for resolving cookbook dependencies and retrieving them.
+Newcomers to Ruby may be unfamiliar with Ruby, rbenv, and Bundler but I'll walk you through a simple setup here as well.

 # System Setup